How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Legal Requirements: Model-Centric

-\ac{XAI}-methods are often stated to help in debugging models or showing the fairness of such systems \cite{Deck2023, Langer2021}, both relevant aims in product safety, product liability and contractual liability for defects.
-In the following, these areas and their relation to \ac{XAI} are described, followed by a discussion of properties \ac{XAI}-methods need to fulfill to truly aid in these cases.
+Previously, the legal focus was on a single decision made by an \ac{ML} model.
+In the next part, the focus is shifted to the model as a whole and the legal needs for \ac{XAI} in the areas of product safety and product liability are described, followed by a discussion of properties \ac{XAI} methods need to fulfill to truly aid in these cases.

-\subsubsection{Product Safety}
+\subsection{Product Safety}